lemmaworks/mailcore/README.md

 # About

-MailCore is the underlying mailing service of a mass mailing system.
-By using MailCore, you can send emails using your organization's domain name.
+MailCore is a mailing service with its own SMTP server.
+MailCore supports sending emails from your own domain name.

-MailCore uses a modified version of Apache James as the SMTP server.
-Any email to your organization domain will be forwarded to a custom email address (see Requirements & Installation)
+MailCore uses a modified version of Apache James as the underlying SMTP server.
+Any email to your email will be forwarded to a custom email address (see Requirements & Installation)

-MailCore only loads key components of Apache James and neglects unnecessary features (POP3, IMAP, ...).

 # Requirements & Installation

-1. Modify config.xml to reflect your organization's domain name
+1. Modify config.xml to reflect your your domain name
 2. Email Forwarder: MailCore supports email forwarder.
 Modify config.xml as following
        ```xml
        <mailet match="HostIsLocal" class="Forwarder">
               <from>elink.mta@server-name.com</from>
-              <forward>larry.mta@gmail.com</forward>
+              <forward>example.mta@gmail.com</forward>
        </mailet>
        ```